 When the Sites Go Down

-When a site goes down taking your work with it, you have to republish.
+When a site goes down taking your work with it, as long as you have a copy, you can republish.

-Yet, can you take that item, as is / where is and publish it on another site?
-What if it was networked or quoted?
+You can take that item, as is / where is and without deleting it from the first site publish it on another site.

-Or should you change the article, breaking it into pieces, reorganising it, making it different?
+Should you change the article, breaking it into pieces, reorganising, making it different?

 As Is Where Is